bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
+# 4.10.2
+Update for a security fix to prevent JavaScript in URLs #224

 # 4.10.1
-Update for basic spam checking on the contact form subject and support for PHP 8.3
+Update for basic spam checking on the contact form subject, and support for PHP 8.3

 ## Changelog
+# 4.10.2
+* Fixed: Escape the URL in links. #224  Props: Wordfence.
+Vulnerability Researcher: Francesco Carlucci

 # 4.10.1
 * Changed: Support PHP 8.3 #220
 * Changed: Spam check subject for #221